broadinstitute/cromwell/README.md

 ## Label Format

+When labels are supplied to Cromwell, it will fail any request containing invalid label strings.
+Below are the requirements for a valid label key/value pair in Cromwell:
+- Label keys and values can't contain characters other than `[a-z]`, `[0-9]` or `-`.
+- Label keys must start with `[a-z]` and end with `[a-z]` or `[0-9]`.
+- Label values must start and end with `[a-z]` or `[0-9]`.
+- Label keys may not be empty but label values may be empty.
+- Label key and values have a max char limit of 63.

-To fit in with the Google schema for labels, label key and value strings must match the regex `[a-z]([-a-z0-9]*[a-z0-9])?` and be between 1 and 63 characters in length.
+Google has a different schema for labels, where label key and value strings must match the regex `[a-z]([-a-z0-9]*[a-z0-9])?` and be no more than 63 characters in length.

-For custom labels, Cromwell will reject any request which is made containing invalid label strings.
 For automatically applied labels, Cromwell will modify workflow/task/call names to fit the schema, according to the following rules:
 - Any capital letters are lowercased.
 - Any character which is not one of `[a-z]`, `[0-9]` or `-` will be replaced with `-`.
 - If the start character does not match `[a-z]` then prefix with `x--`